jessicay1464/merge-together/README.md

 a
 lot!!!

+We are learning how to fix conflicts when there are multiple people working in the same line.

 Now I am talking you through local and remote practice because their nothing else to say in here.
 * how are you doing my good friend jessica?